 This course is for you if ...

-Sign up for this FREE email course where you'll receive a new fiction writing prompt in your inbox everyday for five days!
+Sign up for this email course where you'll receive a new fiction writing prompt in your inbox everyday for five days!

 You'll also receive recommended short fiction to read and tips and tricks for keeping your writing on track!